 Fiji is made up of around 300 islands and has several diving areas, with a choice between mainland or island resorts.
 Every area has its own attractions, and a great diving holiday can be found to suit any budget.
 The diving in Fiji is coral reefs, with soft corals and gorgonian fans a major feature.
 The reefs teem with colourful little tropical fish, and you can often see sharks and turtles.

-Australian passport holders do not require a visa.
-Your passport must have a validity of at least 6 months beyond your intended stay.
+Australian passport holders require a valid passport with a validity of at least 6 months beyond their intended stay.
+All travellers must have return or onward tickets and sufficient funds for their stay.
 For more information and for holders of other passports, please refer to the Department of Foreign Affairs and Trade website for the latest travel advice.

 The Fijian Dollar (FJD) is the unit of currency.
 One Australian Dollar is worth approximately 1.6 FJD.

 English is the official language.
 Fijian, Chinese and Hindustani are widely spoken.

 GMT + 12 (2 hours ahead of Sydney).

 Light casual clothing is recommended.
 Women should dress modestly in public places.

 The Fijian Islands lie in the tropics and are warm and humid year round.
 The summer wet season is from December to March.